Fall of the Republic of Venice: Plundering of Venice and the handover to Austria

 On 21 November, during the traditional Festa della Salute, the representatives of the Municipality were publicly upbraided by the people, and abandoned power, while the French occupiers gave themselves over to unbridled plunder.
 Of the 184 ships in the Arsenal, those already equipped were sent to Toulon, and the rest were scuttled, thus putting an end to the Venetian navy.
 In order to deprive Austria of any benefits, the fleet's magazines were plundered, the two thousand Arsenal workers were dismissed, and the entire complex was burned down.

 Churches, convents, and numerous palazzi were emptied of valuables and artworks.
-The state mint (zecca) and the treasury of Saint Mark's Church were confiscated, while the Doge's ceremonial galley, the Bucintoro, was denuded of all its sculptures, which were burned in the island of San Giorgio Maggiore to recover their gold leaf.
+The state mint (zecca) and the treasury of St Mark's Basilica were confiscated, while the Doge's ceremonial galley, the Bucintoro, was denuded of all its sculptures, which were burned in the island of San Giorgio Maggiore to recover their gold leaf.
 Even the bronze Horses of Saint Mark were carried off to Paris, while private citizens were imprisoned and forced to hand over their wealth in exchange for their freedom.

 On 28 December, the French military and a committee of police took power, until the entry of Austrian troops into the city on 18 January 1798.

 Aftermath

 The Austrian administration did not last for long.
-On 18 March 1805, the Treaty of Pressburg ceded the Habsburgs' Venetian Province to France: on 26 May Napoleon, having been proclaimed Emperor of the French the previous year, was crowned King of Italy with the Iron Crown of Lombardy at Milan.
+On December 26th, 1805, the Treaty of Pressburg ceded the Venetian Province and Dalmatia from Austrian Empire to Napoleonic Kingdom of Italy: on 26 May of the same year, Napoleon, having been proclaimed Emperor of the French the previous year, was crowned King of Italy with the Iron Crown of Lombardy at Milan.
+Following the Treaty of Schönbrunn in 1809, Dalmatia passed under direct French administration as the Illyrian Provinces.

 Venice thus returned to French control.
 Napoleon suppressed the religious orders and began large-scale public works in a city that was to become one of the capitals of his empire.
-In the Square of St Mark's, a new wing was constructed in what was to be a royal residence for Napoleon: the Ala Napoleonica, or Procuratie Nuovissime; a new avenue was opened in the city, the Via Eugenia (renamed Via Garibaldi in 1866), named after Napoleon's stepson and viceroy Eugène de Beauharnais.
+In the Piazza San Marco, a new wing was constructed in what was to be a royal residence for Napoleon: the Ala Napoleonica, or Procuratie Nuovissime; a new avenue was opened in the city, the Via Eugenia (renamed Via Garibaldi in 1866), named after Napoleon's stepson and viceroy Eugène de Beauharnais.

 In 1807, the post of Primicerius of St Mark's was suppressed, and the basilica became the cathedral of the Patriarchate of Venice.
-In 1808, Dalmatia too was annexed to the Napoleonic Kingdom of Italy, and a Provveditore generale di Dalmazia was established until 1809, when, following the Treaty of Schönbrunn, Dalmatia passed under direct French administration as the Illyrian Provinces.

 The second period of French rule ended with the fall of Napoleon in the War of the Sixth Coalition.
-On 20 April 1814, Venice returned to Austria, and with the collapse of the Kingdom of Italy, the entire Veneto followed.
+On 20 April 1814, Venice returned to Austrian rule, and with the collapse of the Kingdom of Italy, the entire Veneto followed.
 The region was incorporated in the Kingdom of Lombardy–Venetia in 1815.

 Venice was alone among the major states destroyed by the French Revolution to not be restored after Napoleon's defeat.